buycycle/image_recognition/README.md

    git clone https://github.com/yourusername/bicycle-image-recognition-lambda.git
    cd bicycle-image-recognition-lambda
    ```
-2. **Set Up Google Cloud Project**
-   - Create a new project in the [Google Cloud Console](https://console.cloud.google.com/).
-   - Enable the Vision AI API for your project.
-   - Set up authentication by creating a service account and downloading the JSON key file.
-Store this key file securely as it will be used in the Lambda function.
-3. **Set Up AWS Resources**
-   - Create an S3 bucket for image uploads.
-4. **Deploy the Lambda Function**
+2. **Deploy the CDK Stack**
-   - Update the `template.yaml` file with your S3 bucket name and other configurations.
-   - Deploy the Lambda function using AWS SAM CLI:
+   - Deploy the CDK stack:
      ```bash
-     sam build
-     sam deploy --guided
+     cdk deploy
      ```
-### Usage
+## Usage
 1. **Upload an Image**
-   - Upload an image of a bicycle to the designated S3 bucket.
+   - Use a tool like Postman or curl to upload an image to the API Gateway endpoint.
+     ```bash
+     curl -X POST -F "file=@path/to/your/image.jpg" https://<api-id>.execute-api.<region>.amazonaws.com/prod/upload
+     ```
 2. **Trigger Lambda Function**
-   - The S3 upload event will automatically trigger the Lambda function.
+   - The API Gateway will trigger the Lambda function, which will process the image and return the most likely `family_id`.
 3. **View Results**
-   - The Lambda function will process the image and return the most likely `family_id`.
+   - The response from the Lambda function will be returned directly to the client.
 ## How It Works
 ### AWS Lambda Integration
 The Lambda function is triggered by an S3 event whenever a new image is uploaded to the designated S3 bucket.
 The function reads the image from S3 and sends it to Google Vision AI's Web Detection API.